Porcelain veneer alternatives.

 1) This approach will only provide a color change for your teeth, so if their alignment or shape isn't already pleasing, it's not a solution.

-The integrity/structure of your teeth remains unchanged.
+This is the most conservative way to remove tooth discolorations (the integrity/structure of your teeth remains unchanged).
 Long-term maintenance (touch-up treatment) is simple.

 Whitening treatments should provide a substantial savings over veneers initially.
 There is the question of how frequently touch-up work will be required.
 But especially in the case where an at-home method is used, even with this cost factored in this approach can be expected to be far less expensive.